Resolving NuGet dependency conflicts

 Install EPiServer.CMS.AspNetCore.Templating 12.3.0

-That is in conflict with the currently installed EPiServer.Framework 12.0.4 so update EPiServer.Framework first.
+That conflicts with the currently installed EPiServer.Framework 12.0.4 so update EPiServer.Framework first.

-This succeeds but you get new warnings because you still have the older versions of EPiServer.Hosting and EPiServer.CMS.AspNetCore.HtmlHelpers expecting an older verison of EPiServer.Framework so update those too:
+This succeeds, but you get new warnings because you still have the older versions of EPiServer.Hosting and EPiServer.CMS.AspNetCore.HtmlHelpers expecting an older version of EPiServer.Framework so update those too:

 You now have this set of compatible packages without warnings: